ciena-blueplanet/pr-bumper/README.md

 ## Integrations

 ### Travis CI
-`pr-bumper` is optimized to work with Travis CI and by dbefaults uses Travis CI environment variables for configuration.
+`pr-bumper` is optimized to work with Travis CI and by default uses Travis CI environment variables for configuration.

 Add the following snippet to your `.travis.yml` file to integrate `pr-bumper`